mdj0025/2210-hands-on/getting-started/README.md

 ## Canvas

-Nagivate within Canvas and familiarize yourself with the organization of the course and the materials that are provided.
+Navigate within Canvas and familiarize yourself with the organization of the course and the materials that are provided.
 In particular, be sure to:

 1. Read the official course syllabus.
 1. Register and log in to Piazza.